-Now of course you already know where to find an application and where to download it on your mobile, but what is a mobile application and what are the different types of applications?
+Now, of course, you already know where to find an application and where to download it on your mobile, but what are mobile applications and the different types of applications?

 A mobile application is primarily software.
-It’s a downloadable program on smartphone or tablet, that includes a file that is installed and then executed by the operating system of your mobile.
+It’s a downloadable program on a smartphone or tablet that includes a file installed and then executed by the operating system of your mobile.

 Technically speaking, there are two types of mobile application that all users can encounter: